prem315/gatsby-starter-julia/src/content/post-4.md

 ## Javascript Addition Operator

-You might have encounterd in javascript when you try to add string into number, it concatinates rather throwing error.
+You might have encounterd something strange in javascript when you try to add string into number, it concatinates rather throwing error.
 Why is that?

 ```js
 10 + "10" // 1010